Note: My Web pages are best viewed with style sheets enabled.

 Prune while the shears are sharp!

-From Christmas to New Year, I prune my roses, peach tree, and grapes.
+From Christmas into January, I prune my roses, peach tree, and grapes.
 Here are my suggestions on rose pruning (more philosophy than technique).

 - Time your pruning according to the weather.
 Do it before new shoots begin to sprout.
 If you live in a climate such as mine, with mild winters, do it even while your roses are still blooming, in December or January.
 Often, I cut a small bouquet of roses for my wife while pruning.
 If your winters are severe, wait until the worst of the freezing is over.
 But do it before the last frost.